Covid-19 Frequently Asked questions

 Your tracking number has been assigned but will not be registered by the delivery company until they collect your order.
 This means you need to check around 7pm on the same day and this should be updated with live tracking details.

 The lateral flow test kits are classified as medical devices.
 We accept returns within 14 days of purchase.
 We will provide you with instructions to return.
-Your returned product should be in its original packaging and providing the seal has not been broken or tampered with a refund (minus the shipping costs) will be issued.
+Your returned product should be in its original packaging and providing the seal has not been broken or tampered with a refund (with deductions as specified on our returns page) will be issued.

 A refund is processed to the original payment method and can take 7 to 10 working days.